What our students say about us

 The accounting doctoral program at Bauer trains you rigorously and provides you with ample opportunities and resources to become a successful accounting scholar.
 Bauer’s coursework strongly emphasizes on both empirical and analytical accounting research and allows you to develop an understanding of the discipline that is both broad and deep.
 The faculty is diverse and well recognized in their respective research areas.
 They are very approachable and willing to work with doctoral students on research projects.
 The department holds an active workshop series where reputed external scholars present their latest work.
 This workshop series, in which doctoral students are encouraged to actively participate in, exposes them to the cutting edge accounting research.
 The leadership is extremely supportive of the Ph.D. program in ensuring that students are supported with ample resources and opportunities to present their work at conferences.
 Located in a one of the most internationally diverse, economically vibrant, and affordable cities in the USA, the accounting doctoral program at Bauer enables you to accomplish your academic ambitions while enjoying an enriching student life.

 Ranasinghe graduated with a Bauer Ph.D. in Accounting in 2012.
-Learn more about Tharindra Ranasinghe at the University of Maryland's web site.
+Learn more about Tharindra Ranasinghe at the American University's web site.

 Son (Sonny) Lam